ckaestne/TypeChef/_includes/README.md

   syntax tree.
 This will be supported by variability-aware linker checks.

+* A **variability-aware control and data-flow implementation** (subproject *CRewrite*) provides implementations for successor/predecessor determination of abstract syntax tree elements in the presence of choice nodes and on top of it a variable liveness implementation.
+The implementation has been evaluated in two case studies (BusyBox and Linux) and the result of this evaluation is available from [http://fosd.net/vaa](http://fosd.net/vaa).
+  For an overview of variability-aware analysis, please refer to the technical report from Thuem, Apel, Kaestner, Kuhlemann, Schaefer, and Saake [http://www.cs.uni-magdeburg.de/inf_media/downloads/forschung/technical_reports_und_preprints/2012/04_2012.pdf](http://www.cs.uni-magdeburg.de/inf_media/downloads/forschung/technical_reports_und_preprints/2012/04_2012.pdf) and the corresponding website [http://fosd.net/spl-strategies](http://fosd.net/spl-strategies).

 * All tasks are supported by a library for feature expressions and reasoning about feature expressions (subproject *FeatureExprLib*).
 Internally the library